Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Properties of the Integrands

 For the I\texttimes S (\cref{eq:IS_final}) and I\texttimes I (\cref{eq:II_final}) contributions, we can do the $\mu$ integration analytically, which leaves a single integral over $r$ and a double integral over $r_1, \, r_2$ to compute, respectively.
 To implement this in \textsc{CosmoWAP} \href{https://github.com/craddis1/CosmoWAP}{\faGithub}, we use Gauss-Legendre quadrature.
 The convergence of these integrals for different number of Gauss-Legendre nodes, $n$, is shown in \cref{fig:convergence}.
 These integrals converge slower for larger $k$ values, as the frequency of the oscillations in $r_1, \, r_2$ increase with $k$, and therefore, one needs more samples to accurately resolve these oscillations.
 For our forecasts, we use $n=256$ as, at that number of nodes, the I\texttimes I term has converged to percentage level at $k=0.1 \, \aMpch$.
 Beyond these scales, while the contribution is not as well converged, there is limited impact on our forecasts, and indeed, we have verified that for our forecasts on $\fNL$, the change in constraints and bias from $n=256$ to $n=512$ is sub-percentage level.

 Here, therefore the computation time for the I\texttimes I term scales as $n^2 \, n_k$ where $n_k$ is the number of $k$ modes.
-In the single tracer this halved due to the aforementioned symmetry in the integrand.
-For the integrated contribution to the covariance it is however simpler to work with the $\mu$--dependent expressions such that this scales as $n^2 \, n_k \, n_{\mu}$.
-We can however compute these integrals more efficiently if we break up our $r_1, \, r_2 \, k \text{ and } \mu$ dependences.
+In the single tracer, for $t=1/2$, this is halved due to the aforementioned symmetry in the integrand.
+For the integrated contribution to the covariance, it is however simpler to work with the $\mu$--dependent expressions such that this scales as $n^2 \, n_k \, n_{\mu}$.